Acquiring an image part 2

 - Filtered backprojection is initially performed to assign a number value to all pixels in the matrix.

-- The computer then calculates what it expected the detectors to have received based on the image generated THEN works out the difference between the actual detector measurements and the calculated measurements, and uses this information to generate an updated image.
+- The computer then calculates what it expected the detectors to have received based on the image generated THEN works out the difference between the actual detector measurements and the calculated measurements.
+It then uses this information to generate an updated image.

 - This continues through multiple iterations, each time bringing the calculated values closer and closer to the true values.

 If you want further information on iterative reconstruction and backprojection a good website is: http://www.dspguide.com/ch25/5.htm

 - Image is made up of pixels of varying grey, the shade of which is assigned a "Hounsfield Unit" (also called "CT number") which is compared to a look-up-table to give the greyscale.

 - The x-ray beam and detectors rotate around the subject sampling rows at different angles.
 Each row is coded as a single summed attenuation value.

 - The attenuation values are then processed to produce the image mainly via two techniques

 - Backprojection: The summed attenuation values are averaged out over the row.
 With several projections it comes closer to actual image.
 There are some weaknesses: